Oregon–Washington football rivalry: Final Pac-12 Championship and first Top 5 matchup

 The 2023 Pac-12 Football Championship Game, the last before the collapse of the traditional Pac-12 Conference as a result of the 2021–2024 NCAA conference realignment, was a seasonal rematch between No. 3 Washington (12–0) and No. 5 Oregon (11–1).
 Oregon's sole loss had been the earlier road defeat to Washington, and they had looked dominant in the second half of the season.
 Washington, while remaining undefeated, had won all its games by ten points or fewer throughout October and November.
 The Ducks thus entered this December 1st game as the betting favorite.
 Adding even more suspense to this final Pac-12 Championship played between two rivals, it was widely predicted before the game that the winner would go to the four-team College Football Playoff.
 Washington's offense caught the Ducks by surprise early in the game, jumping out to a 20–3 lead, before the Ducks, led by quarterback Bo Nix, responded with 21 straight points.
 After a series of turnovers, the momentum swung back in the Huskies' favor.
 Washington came back to score two touchdowns in the fourth quarter to win the game 34–31 after a key first down by running back Dillon Johnson allowed them to run out the clock.
 Michael Penix Jr. received the Pac-12 Championship MVP.

 This was the first and last Pac-12 Football Championship Game to be played between the rivals.
-(Note: It would be possible for Washington and Oregon to face each other under the current rules of the Big Ten Football Championship Game.)